 This is, of course, in addition to all the other non-electric laundry-pressing gadgets—like mangle boards, polishers, fluters—all collectible in their own right.

-“Those things have sold in the $10,000-20,000 range,” Raymond said, making them one of the most expensive American irons.
+“The Barnes Swan-on-Swan have sold in the $10,000-20,000 range,” Raymond said, making them one of the most expensive American irons.
 According to the Pressing Iron and Trivet Collectors of America website, another iron, the E. B. Crosby figural Steam Locomotive, sold for $15,000 at auction.

 Raymond's own collection focuses on vintage electric irons, which are also wonderful to look at.
 "They were a great convenience, and they sold gazillions of them in the teens and twenties," he said.
 After the Great Depression, the industry incorporated aethetics into the items they were marketing.
 "Irons went from being very unappealing objects to very sleek and streamlined things.
-And that's how they were selling them—based on appearance."
+And that's how they were selling them—based on their appearance."